Topics on this page

 - reasonable visitation as determined by the custodial parent;

 - a structured visitation schedule to include holidays, weekends, and summer vacations; and

 - supervised visitation.

-If one parent has sole legal custody, that parent has the authority to make long range decisions regarding the health, education, and religious decisions for the child.
-The parent who does not have legal custody should not attempt to subvert those decisions.
+If one parent has sole legal custody, that parent has the authority to make long-term decisions regarding the child's health, education, religious upbringing, care, and welfare.
+A parent who does not have legal custody should not attempt to subvert those decisions during scheduled visitation.
 For example, if the parent with legal custody has decided to raise the child in the Jewish tradition, the parent with visitation rights should not take the child to be baptized in a Catholic church.